 For lunch, I typically eat frozen veggies and rice, or a salad.
 Once a week, the company I work for buys lunch for the team, and we usually order pizza.
 There's also a Jimmy John's nearby that I fall victim to about once a month, or once every other month.
-My lunch menu is pretty inconsistent.
+My lunch habits are pretty inconsistent.

 This is where things start to get messy (and unhealthy).
 If I have no plans for the evening and am feeling motivated and productive, I will likely make myself a dinner of veggies and chicken—sometimes pasta.
 (OK, increasingly pasta).
 If I have plans, which I often do, I'm probably on my way to a nearby restaurant where I'll convince myself it's OK to indulge in a bigger meal and a drink or two.